Rules, policies, norms and local etiquette

 Showers..
 Why are there wires in the shower!!??

-Showerheads are the electric heaters offered here, they operate by turning the valve all the way open and then adjusting the pressure.
+Shower heads are the electric heaters offered here, they operate by turning the valve all the way open and then adjusting the pressure.
 The lower the pressure, the hotter your shower will be.
-Do not tinker with the showerheads while the water is running, please ask for assistance if the faucets get jammed or pressure is less than ideal.
+Do not tinker with the shower heads while the water is running, please ask for assistance if the faucets get jammed or pressure is less than ideal.
 These are first world 3rd world problems!
-When we installed our first electric shower head, word got out in our neighborhood and we had a line up of little boys at our door asking if they could try out our hot shower!
+When we installed our first electric shower head, word got out in our neighbourhood and we had a line up of little boys at our door asking if they could try out our hot shower!
 We are thankful for what we have and hope these experiences will change your thinking as they have changed our worldview.
+We have our shower heads maintained and replaced regularly but cannot always guarantee hot showers due to the very unreliable voltage supply by the local power grid.
+You have our promise that we will do our best to keep your family as comfortable as possible, in return we ask that you understand that this is Guatemala and that you are visiting a developing country.

 Cultural and Communal Etiquette